SpineBench: A Clinically Salient, Level-Aware Benchmark Powered by the SpineMed-450k Corpus: Experiments

 The evaluation results in Table~\ref{tab:main_results_tabularstar} reveal severe limitations of current vision-language models \citep{13, 15, 16} in medical domain applications.
 Large-scale open-source models perform particularly poorly: despite having 72B parameters, Qwen2.5-VL-72B \citep{21} achieves only 79.88\% average performance and a mere 63.80 cumulative score on medical report generation, far below practical application requirements.
+Crucially, domain-specific pre-training alone proves insufficient: the medical-specialized Medgemma-27B\citep{sellergren2025medgemma} achieves an even lower average of 76.66\%, trailing our model by over 10 points despite being nearly 4 times larger.
 Even the best-performing open-source model GLM-4.5V \citep{22} (83.26\%) exhibits a nearly 6-point gap compared to the leading proprietary model Gemini-2.5-Pro (89.23\%).
 This gap is more pronounced in medical report generation, where proprietary models exceed 85 points while open-source models struggle to reach 80.
 Additional medical report results are in the Appendix~\ref{performance_comp}.

 \paragraph{Pervasive deficiency in cross-modal alignment.} Nearly all models exhibit varying degrees of performance degradation on multimodal tasks.
 Among open-source models, GLM-4.5V shows a 4.36-point gap between text (85.71\%) and image (81.35\%) modalities; Qwen2.5-VL-72B exhibits a 4.90-point gap.
 Even proprietary models suffer from this issue, with GPT5 dropping from 87.41\% on text to 79.97\% on images, a gap of 7.44 percentage points.
 This cross-modal performance disparity reflects fundamental inadequacies in medical image understanding and vision-language alignment in existing models, limiting their application in clinical scenarios requiring comprehensive analysis of medical images and textual information.